 Approved by the Public Policy Committee on May 13, 2016

 Adopted by the Board of Direction on July 9, 2016

-The American Society of Civil Engineers (ASCE) urges the creation of strategies to expedite the regulatory process for infrastructure projects at federal, state and local levels.
+The American Society of Civil Engineers (ASCE) urges the creation of strategies to expedite the decision-making in the regulatory process for infrastructure development at federal, state and local levels.
 The goal is to allow critical infrastructure projects to proceed in a timely manner.

 ASCE also recommends the following strategies to streamline the regulatory process for infrastructure development:

 - A single administrative processing/permitting agency to shorten and improve the approval process and improve inter-agency collaboration; and

 - Time limits for decisions on of infrastructure projects.

 Federal, state and local regulations that are intended to achieve beneficial individual goals may significantly delay approval due to conflicting stakeholder objectives and have a negative impact on the development and renewal of the nation's public works infrastructure.
 Stakeholder expectations and acceptable outcomes need to be identified early and integrated into the project effectively.

 Inefficient regulatory approval processes preclude or delay investment and implementation of needed infrastructure improvements.
 Delays and changes in project scopes due to regulatory inefficiencies and uncertainties increase costs and adversely affect the economic, societal and environmental benefits of the project.

 ASCE Policy Statement 427